 - 1. A minimum of 64 credit hours.
-Note: Students not ready to begin college/transfer level writing and math courses may need additional prerequisite coursework that requires them to exceed the 64 credit hours minimum. - A 2.0 cumulative grade point average and a passing grade in all required courses. - At least 18 credit hours must be earned at NICC.
-Individual departments may require specific courses to meet - Demonstrated computer literacy is a requirement for graduation.
+Note: Students not ready to begin college/transfer level writing and math courses may need additional prerequisite coursework that requires them to exceed the 64 credit hours minimum. - 2.
+A 2.0 cumulative grade point average and a passing grade in all required courses. - 3.
+At least 18 credit hours must be earned at NICC.
+Individual departments may require specific courses to meet this requirement. - 4.
+Demonstrated computer literacy is a requirement for graduation.
 This requirement may be met with BCA:112, BCA:212, SDV:200, or as prescribed by specific majors.